AnaZonia/forest_regrowth/README.md

 # 1_gee/

-Scripts 1-6 generate the data that that is then used to export the dataframe for analysis in `7_write_csv`.
+Scripts 1-6 process and export the data that that is then used to generate the dataframe for analysis in `7_write_csv`.

 ## 1_categorical.ipynb:
 Exports images with binary masks for protected areas and indigenous land, or byte values for ecoregion and biome.